Padre Pio: Stigmata

-Pio wrote in his letters that, early in his priesthood, he experienced bodily marks, pain, and bleeding in locations indicative of the (not yet visible) stigmata.
-In a letter to his spiritual companion and confessor Father Agostino, dated 21 March 1912, Pio wrote of his devotion to the mystical body of Christ and the intuition that he would bear the stigmata.
-Luzzatto claims that in this letter Pio uses unrecognized passages from a book by the stigmatized mystic Gemma Galgani.
+Padre Pio wrote in his letters that early in his priesthood he experienced bodily marks, pain, and bleeding in locations indicative of the not-yet-visible stigmata.
+In a letter to his spiritual companion and confessor Father Agostino dated 21 March 1912, Padre Pio wrote of his devotion to the mystical body of Christ and the intuition that he would bear the stigmata.

-In a 1915 letter, Agostino asked Pio specific questions, including: when did he first experience visions, whether he was stigmatic, and whether he felt the pains of the Passion of Christ, namely the crowning of thorns and the scourging.
-Pio replied that he had had visions since his novitiate period (1903 to 1904) and that he was stigmatic, adding that he had been so terrified by the phenomenon that he begged God to withdraw his stigmata.
-He also wrote that he did not wish the pain to be removed, only the visible wounds, since he considered them to be an indescribable and almost unbearable humiliation.
+Luzzatto, however, alleges that in this letter Padre Pio uses unrecognised passages from a book by the stigmatised mystic Saint Gemma Galgani.

-On 20 September 1918, while hearing confessions, Pio is said to have had a reappearance of the physical occurrence of the stigmata.
-His stigmatism reportedly continued for fifty years, until the end of his life.
-The blood flowing from the stigmata purportedly smelled of perfume or flowers.
-Pio conveyed to Agostino that the pain remained and was more acute on specific days and under certain circumstances.
-Though he said he would have preferred to suffer in secret, by early 1919, news that he was a stigmatic had begun to spread.
-Pio often wore red mittens or black coverings on his hands and feet, saying that he was embarrassed by the marks.
+In a 1915 letter, Padre Agostino asked Padre Pio specific questions about his supernatural experiences.
+To the question of when he first experienced visions, he replied that he had had them since his novitiate period (1903 to 1904).
+To the question of whether he was a stigmatic, he responded that he was; and to the question of whether he felt the pains of the Passion of Christ, namely his scourging and the crowning with thorns, he responded that he did.
+He added, however, that he had been so terrified by the phenomenon that he begged God to withdraw the stigmata but not remove the pain, only the visible wounds, as he considered them an indescribable, almost unbearable, humiliation.

-Agostino Gemelli claimed that the wounds were consistent with those that soldiers had inflicted on themselves "by the use of a caustic substance", while Amico Bignami considered that Pio's wounds might be a skin necrosis that was hindered from healing through the use of iodine tincture or similar chemicals.
+On 20 September 1918, while hearing confessions, Padre Pio is said to have experienced the reappearance of the 5-wounds of Christ referred to as the stigmata.
+He bore the painful stigmata for 50 years, until the end of his life.
+Moreover, the blood flowing from the wounds purportedly had the odour of violet/roses/lily flowers.
+He conveyed to his Father Lector, Agostino, that the pain from his five wounds remained and was more acute on specific days and under certain circumstances.
+Though he said he would have preferred to suffer in secret, by early 1919, news that Padre Pio was a stigmatic had begun to spread.
+He often wore red mittens or black coverings on his hands and feet, saying that he was embarrassed by the marks.